Can Seasonal Analysis Offer A Significant Edge To Traders?

 Traders can use seasonal analysis as a stand-alone trading strategy.
 They could, for example, buy an aggressive equity ETF at the close on the last trading day each month and sell it on the close five days later.
 This would be a way to take advantage of the beginning-of-the-month bullish pattern seen in stock prices.
 Futures traders could consider shorting a corn futures contract in the third quarter of every year, a strategy that would deliver winning trades about 65% of the time.

-Seasonal analysis could also be included as one of the factors used in a trading strategy.
-In a seasonally strong period, like the six months from November through April, traders might take only long trades, and then take short positions only in the other six months of the year when there is seasonal weakness.
+For example, traders may choose to make long-only trades in a seasonally strong period, like the six months from November through April.
+Then, you could take short positions only in the other six months of the year when there is seasonal weakness.

 Seasonal signals could also be taken only when confirmed by a trend-following indicator like a moving average or an oscillator such as the relative strength index (RSI).
 To do this, seasonal buys would only be taken if the price was above a moving average or if the RSI was at an oversold level.